rcarmo/kata/docs/examples/minimal-php/README.md

 ## Files

-- `kata-compose.yaml` — stack definition; Traefik labels are generated automatically
+- `kata-compose.yaml` — stack definition; Traefik routing is configured via the `traefik` block (HTTP-only in this example)
 - `public/index.php` — single endpoint returning JSON
 - `composer.json` — present so the runtime hook can run `composer install`